-The strange word apodization* comes from “Comparison of Fourier transform methods for calculating MTF” by Joseph D. LaVeigne, Stephen D. Burks, and Brian Nehring, available on the Santa Barbara Infrared website.
+The strange word apodization* comes from “Comparison of Fourier transform methods for calculating MTF” by Joseph D. LaVigne, Stephen D. Burks, and Brian Nehring of Santa Barbara Infrared.
 The fundamental assumption is that all important detail (at least for high spatial frequencies) is close to the edge.
 The original technique involves setting the Line Spread Function (LSF) to zero beyond a specified distance from the edge.
 The modified technique strongly smooths (lowpass filters) the LSF instead.
 This has much less effect on low frequency response than the original technique, and allows tighter boundaries to be set for better noise reduction.

 *Pedicure would be a better name for the new technique, but it might confuse the uninititiated.

 Modified apodization: original noisy averaged Line Spread Function (bottom; green),

 smoothed (middle; blue), LSF used for MTF (top; red)